danidiaz/danibot/README.md

   common.

 - Most entities have both name and identity fields.
 IM channel are the exception: they have an identity but not a name.
 The reason, probably, is that IM channels appear differently to each participant.

+- The message_changed and message_deleted events do not have a "text" field as the top level.